IMPORTANT – PLEASE READ

 1.]
 GERMAN WWII FLAGS: No original flag, armband, pennant, or banner of any kind which contains a swastika emblem may be displayed on a pole, rack, cross pole, or by hanging it on a wall.
 Original German WWII flags may be displayed flat on a table.

 2.]
-MODERN REPLICA ITEMS: No modern replica of any item which includes the swastika emblem or Confederate battle flag is permitted to be exhibited or sold.
+MODERN REPLICA ITEMS: ABSOLUTELY NO modern replica of any item which includes the swastika emblem or Confederate battle flag is permitted to be exhibited or sold at the GNOMS regardless of the intent or purpose of the item.

 3.]
 ADOLF HITLER BUSTS & ARTWORK: Busts and statues of Adolf Hitler may not be displayed upright and must be laid flat on the table.
 Original period paintings, prints, posters, etc. which feature Adolf Hitler, but might be subject to damage if laid flat can be displayed upright with the face of the subject covered (we suggest a cloth, towel, etc., but not anything with an adhesive backing that would damage the artifact.)

 4.]
-UNIFORMS WITH SWASTIKA ARMBANDS: German WWII military and political uniforms that have as part of their insignia a swastika armband may not be displayed on a mannequin, half mannequin, dummy, and rack, or hung on a wall.
-They may be displayed flat on a table.
-As with artwork, if damage is a concern, they may be displayed upright if the insignia is completely covered.
+UNIFORMS WITH SWASTIKA ARMBANDS: German WWII military and political uniforms that have as part of their insignia a swastika armband MAY BE displayed on a mannequin, half mannequin, dummy, and rack, or hung on a wall.
+However, the armband MUST BE COVERED!
+They may be displayed flat on a table without the armband covered if you so choose.
+As with artwork, if damage is a concern, they may be displayed upright in a fitting manner if the insignia is completely covered.

 5.]
-WEAR OF GERMAN WWII EMBLEMS: Participants at all OVMS events may not wear uniforms or clothing that displays a swastika emblem.
-We realize that some of our members are WWII reenactors whose wear of these items is part of their living history activities.
-This is completely in context at a WWII reenactment, but not at an OVMS show.
+WEAR OF GERMAN WWII EMBLEMS: Participants, Dealers & Members of the Visiting Public may NOT wear uniforms or clothing that display a swastika emblem.
+We realize that some of you are WWII reenactors whose wear of these items is part of your living history activities.
+This is completely in context at a WWII reenactment, but NOT at the GNOMS.
 This rule also applies to WWII theme modern clothing (hats, t-shirts, etc.) that might include swastikas.
 Anyone wearing such a garment will be asked to remove it.
-If they do not, they will be escorted from the show, including any adjacent property such as the parking lot.
+If they do not, they are subject to being escorted from the Castine Center as well as any property regulated by Pelican Park.

 6.]
-KU KLUX KLAN MEMORABILIA: The sale, display, and wearing of Ku Klux Klan (KKK) memorabilia, both historic and modern, is absolutely prohibited.
+KU KLUX KLAN MEMORABILIA: The sale, display and wearing of Ku Klux Klan (KKK) memorabilia, both historic and/or modern, is ABSOLUTELY PROHIBITED!
+This WILL result in IMMEDIATE expulsion by law enforcement from the GNOMS.

 7.]
-EXTREMIST POLITICAL GROUPS: The emblems, uniforms, and propaganda of actual modern extremist or “hate” groups are forbidden to be sold, displayed, or worn at all OVMS shows.
-This includes, but is not limited to, groups such as the Aryan Nation, the Black Panther Party, neo-Nazis, the Antifa movement, the KKK, the Anarchist movement, racial or religious supremacists, and any other group the OVMS Board deems not in the interest of the society.
+EXTREMIST POLITICAL GROUPS: The emblems, uniforms, and propaganda of actual modern extremist or “hate” groups are forbidden to be sold, displayed, or worn at the GNOMS.
+This includes, but is not limited to, groups such as the Aryan Nation, the Black Panther Party, neo-Nazis, ANTIFA, the KKK, the Anarchist movement, racial or religious supremacists and any other group the promoters of the GNOMS deems not in the interest of the show.

 8.]
-CONFEDERATE FLAGS: Any modern or reproduction Confederate flags, posters, patches or other items displaying the same may not be displayed or sold at OVMS shows.
-Historic, original Confederate flags from the Civil War and their associated veteran organizations such as the United Confederate Veterans and the Sons and Daughters of the Confederacy may be sold and displayed without restriction.
+CONFEDERATE FLAGS: Any modern or reproduction Confederate flags, posters, patches or other items displaying this emblem may not be displayed or sold at the GNOMS.
+Historic, original Confederate flags from the American Civil War and their associated veteran organizations such as the United Confederate Veterans and the Sons or Daughters of the Confederacy MAY be sold and displayed without restriction.

 9.]
-ANTI-SEMITIC & HOLOCAUST MATERIAL: The sale and display of all original historic items, artifacts, and propaganda, related to the Holocaust and anti-Semitism is especially vulnerable to extreme misunderstanding, and is thus prohibited except as part of a pre-approved display in conjunction with or sponsored by a well-recognized Holocaust museum or related organization, and attended by abundantly clear signage placing it into proper context.
+ANTI-SEMITIC & HOLOCAUST MATERIAL: The sale and display of all original historic items, artifacts, and propaganda, related to the Holocaust and anti-Semitism is especially vulnerable to extreme misunderstanding and is thus prohibited except as part of a pre-approved display in conjunction with or sponsored by a well-recognized Holocaust museum or related organization, and attended by abundantly clear signage placing it into proper context.
+Absolutely NO reproduction items related to the holocaust are allowed at the GNOMS.
+NO EXCEPTIONS!

 10.]
-SITUATIONS NOT COVERED ABOVE: In addition to these rules, situations are bound to arise which might require an on-the-spot call by an OVMS officer.
-OVMS members, dealers, and public guests are required to comply with those decisions.
-The display, sale, or wear of any other items determined by the officers of the OVMS to not be in the best interest of the show are prohibited.
+SITUATIONS NOT COVERED ABOVE: In addition to these rules, situations are bound to arise which might require an on-the-spot call by the promoters of the GNOMS.
+Dealers, participants and public guests are required to comply with any and all decisions made in regard to the show.
+The display, sale, or wear of any other items determined by the promoters of the GNOMS to not be in the best interest of the show are prohibited.

 Cultural Norms and the Hypocrisy of Selective Outrage

 Similarly, members who collect WWII German items often express frustration with the fact that the people who are offended by GI souvenirs from Europe have no such feelings toward items from WWII Japan, the Soviet Union, North Vietnam, Revolutionary Cuba, the Roman Empire, or any of an endless list of historical regimes that inflicted incalculable death and misery on the innocents that got in their way.
 So why is a bust of Saddam Hussein, Stalin, or Mao just fine, but a bust of Hitler is cause for alarm?
-There is a long, complex answer for that, but for our purposes, it boils down to this: In the current culture, the one will get your show closed down, and the others will not.
+There is a long, complex answer for that, but for our purposes, it boils down to this: In our current culture, the one will get the Greater New Orleans Militaria Show SHUT DOWN permanently and the others will not.
 It really is just that simple.
-Help us to keep the shows open, where ALL original historic artifacts of ALL eras can be displayed, bought, and sold to ensure they survive to help illustrate HISTORY – triumphs, tragedies, and all – for future generations.
+So, please help us to keep this show going as Trish and I go to exhaustive lengths to host it for all of all of you.
+This show benefits not just collectors and dealers of militaria, but also benefits our community in numerous ways.
+We work diligently to ensure that this show is an environment in which ALL original historic artifacts from ALL eras may be displayed, bought and sold in order to ensure their survival as pieces to illustrate HISTORY’S triumphs, tragedies and everything in between for future generations.

 Follow us on Facebook